jackblatch/techwithprivacy/content.md

 - App network permission

 Somethings which can get annoying (and that are generally hard for GrapheneOS to fix):
-- Lack of Google Pay support
+- Lack of tap-to-pay support with Google Pay
 - Some apps may not be supported if they use the Google play integrity API

 Would be nice: